robertjuric/robertjuric.github.io/_posts/2010-09-27-junos-vlans-and-trunking.markdown

 title: JUNOS VLANs and Trunking
 wordpress_id: 215
 categories:
-- Juniper
 - Networking
 tags:
+- Juniper
+- JUNOS
+- CLI
+- VLAN
-- Juniper JUNOS CLI VLAN trunk
+- trunk
 ---

 Today, I'm going to give a quick introduction to VLANs and trunking in JUNOS.
 VLANs in JUNOS work almost opposite like they do in IOS.
 You first create a VLAN with a vlan-name and then you assign a vlan-id (dot1q tag).
 By default all switch-ports are assigned to the 'default' vlan which is untagged (no vlan-id is assigned).